ClouDesire/docusaurus/docs/billing.md

 start charging a different price.

-Tiered pricing is different from volume pricing because tiered pricing defines a price per unit withing a range, while volume pricing defines a price for all units within a range.
+Tiered pricing is different from volume pricing because tiered pricing defines a price per unit within a range, while volume pricing defines a price for all units within a range.

 Example pricing: